lab1092/blender-manual_ja/manual/constraints/relationship/shrinkwrap.rst

       The chosen target's surface's point will be the nearest one to the original owner's location.
 This is the default and most commonly useful option.
    Projection
       The target's surface's point is determined by projecting the owner's center along a given axis.
-      This axis is controlled by the three :guilabel:`X`, :guilabel:`Y` and :guilabel:`Z` toggle buttons that show up when you select this type.
+      This axis is controlled by the three *X*, *Y* and *Z* toggle buttons that show up when you select this type.
 This mean the projection axis can only be aligned with one of the global axes, median to both of them (XY, XZ or YZ), or to the three ones (XYZ).
       When the projection of the owner's center along the selected direction does not hit the target's surface, the owner's location is left unchanged.

    Nearest Vertex